MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 Next, complete the following steps to ensure your client computer is set up and configured correctly.

->[!NOTE]
-> The code examples in the Quickstart and Tutorial sections assume use of Visual Studio 2017 or greater.

 ### Windows 10

 1. Using Windows Update, update your machine to Windows 10 Fall Creators Update (version 1709) or later.
 To  verify your current version:
     - Click the Windows icon in the lower left.
     - Type "About your PC" and press the "Enter" key.
     - Scroll down to **Windows specifications** and look under **Version**.

 2. Install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/), with the following workloads and optional components:
     - **Universal Windows Platform development** Windows workload, plus the following optional components:
         - **C++ Universal Windows Platform tools**